Machines Making Decision Based on Risk

 Risk Assessment of Autonomous System Control Software

 Autonomous systems such as (autonomous vehicles and ships) will change the characteristics of traffic and transportation.
 Several organizations (public and private) develop and test such systems.
 Regulatory bodies require proof that these systems are safe to be operated in public.
 A set of tools that has previously been used in other industries is the probabilistic risk assessment (PRA).
-PRAs were successfully applied to nuclear, chemical and oil and gas installations for verification of safety and (perhaps more importantly) the identification of risk reduction measures.
+PRA is successfully applied to nuclear, chemical, and oil and gas installations to ensure their operation keeps public risks below acceptable levels.

 The brain of autonomous systems are their control systems - specifically designed for each applications.
 Autonomous control systems executes four tasks:

 collect information (such as the data from sensors);

 orient themselves based on the observed information;

 decide on actions based on the current situation or state of knowledge; and

 implement these actions, through control signals to actuators and other subsystems.